You are in:

-The House of Lords second reading for the Bill took place on 2 July 2013.
-After a short debate, the Bill was passed to a Grand Committee.
+The House of Lords second reading for the Bill took place on 2 July 2013 and after a short debate, the Bill was passed to a Grand Committee.

-During the second day of committee stage in the House of Lords on 14 October 2013, amendments discussed were focused on support for children leaving care, including if children were returned home and the effectiveness of local authorities.
+During the second day of committee stage in the House of Lords on 14 October 2013, the amendments debated were focussed on support for children leaving care, including if children were returned home and the effectiveness of local authorities.

 Amendments requiring the secretary of state to review the impact of the bedroom tax on foster carers were not moved by Peers during the third day of the committee stage of the Children and Families Bill.
 Other amendments not moved included the inclusion of the following new clauses - child trafficking guardians for children who may have been victims of human trafficking; regulations concerning privately fostered children; and greater support for family and friends carers when children are not looked after.

-Amendments raising important issues around mediation of post divorce shared parenting cases were discussed alongside the emphasis the Bill put on ensuring that the welfare and development of a child were best protected by the involvement of both parents.
+Amendments raising important issues around mediation post-divorce and shared parenting cases were discussed alongside the emphasis that the Bill put on ensuring that the welfare and development of a child were best protected by the involvement of both parents.